ZhenyingZhu/StudyNotes/ASP.md

 - `npm install react-router react-router-dom --save`
 - A route: `<Route exact path="/route1" render={() => (<h1>This is Route1</h1>)} />` under `<switch>`
-- Add `--histroyApiFallback` to `start:dev` command.
+- Add `--historyApiFallback` to `start:dev` command.
 It prevents return 404 when bad routing happens.
 - `<Router history={browserHistory}>` can record the user's history.

 [Add a comment in JSX](https://wesbos.com/react-jsx-comments/)